Center-of-Mass Corrections in Associated Particle Imaging: Reconstruction Analysis and error estimation

 \section{Reconstruction Analysis and error estimation}

 In this section, we conduct the reconstruction in order to investigate the impact of the COM movement.
-First, the two reconstruction methods were applied to a single event with a given alpha position ($X=\SI{1}{\cm}$, $Y=\SI{1}{\cm}$) and travel time ($t_{\text{measured}} =\SI{15}{\ns}$).
-These reconstructions were calculated using the aforementioned assumptions for ion beam compositions, an acceleration voltage of \SI{100}{\keV}, and an angle between beam and alpha detector, otherwise known as the COM angle, of 67.5~degrees which is the angle used in our system.
+First, the two reconstruction methods were applied to a single event with a given alpha position ($X=\qty{1}{\cm}$, $Y=\qty{1}{\cm}$) and travel time ($t_{\text{measured}} =\qty{15}{\ns}$).
+These reconstructions were calculated using the aforementioned assumptions for ion beam compositions, an acceleration voltage of \qty{100}{\kV}, and an angle between beam and alpha detector, otherwise known as the COM angle, of \qty{67.5}{\degree} which is the angle used in our system (see Fig.~\ref{fig:neutron-reconstruction-diagram}).

 Figure~\ref{fig:singlepoint-distribution} shows the results of the two reconstruction approaches.
 A single position is calculated using the average COM velocity (solid blue line) while the second method results in a distribution of $X$, $Y$, $Z$ positions.
 The average position of the distribution (dashed black line) differs only slightly from the values calculated using the averaged COM velocity.
-The distributions, seen in Fig.~\ref{fig:singlepoint-distribution}, exhibit peaks relating to the COM velocity distributions for each of the reaction types.
+The distributions, seen in Fig.~\ref{fig:singlepoint-distribution}, exhibit peaks relating to the underlying COM velocity distributions for each of the reaction types.
 We define the error in the reconstructed position to be the interval covering 90\% of the distribution, taken from the leading edge (marked by dashed red lines in the figure).
-Using this logic, the true location of the scattering event will fall within this region 90\% of the time.
-As expected, the largest offset (\SI{9.40}{\cm}) as well as error (\SI{6.12}{\cm}) is in the $Y$ direction, which is also the largest component of the COM velocity.
-Although this velocity has no $X$ component, it still introduces an error in $X$ during the reconstruction.
+We use this measure because the distribution has a strong non-Gaussian shape.
+As a result of this, resolution measurements that quote Gaussian 1-$\sigma$ values cannot directly be compared to this measure.
+As expected, the largest offset (\qty{9.40}{\cm}) as well as error (\qty{6.12}{\cm}) is in the $Y$-direction since it is the largest component of the COM velocity for our API system.
+The errors in $Z$ (\qty{1.22}{\cm}) and $X$ (\qty{0.20}{\cm}) are much smaller than the error in $Y$ for the given alpha position and travel time.
+It should be noted that although the COM velocity has no $X$ component, it still introduces an error in $X$ during the reconstruction.
 This is due to the COM corrections causing a variation in alpha travel time, which affects all three Cartesian components in the reconstruction.
-The errors in $Z$ (\SI{1.22}{\cm}) and $X$ (\SI{0.20}{\cm}) are much smaller than the error in $Y$ for this point.